 You may also want to print the address label with or without postage.
 If you have a business account with a shipping service provider, you can integrate your store with this account and pay the postage and print the label without logging into their online system.
 This helps to avoid copying and pasting the order and address details.

-WooCommerce, by default, doesn’t allow you to print the invoice, packing list or shipping label from your orders page.
-There are plugins which allow you to do this from your WooCommerce admin area, some of them are:
+WooCommerce, by default, doesn’t allow you to print the invoice, packing list, or shipping label from your orders page.
+There are plugins that allow you to do this from your WooCommerce admin area, some of them are:

 Once you start shipping your orders, you will also start receiving emails and calls from customers inquiring about the status of their orders.
 If you can reduce the number of customer emails and calls with these questions, you may save a lot of time and money!
 With WooCommerce default settings, customers receive an email with order details when they initially place an order, and the order status changes.
 Your store’s Checkout settings determine which statuses trigger a customer order notification email.
 You might want to add the order tracking information in one of the emails.
 There are plugins that will add shipment tracking information to the order completion email.
 The tracking information gets added to the order details page in the customer account page in your store too.
 These help customers to trace their order at every stage of the shipment and delivery process without making a call or sending an email to you.
 Few of these plugins that provide real-time tracking are:

 - WooCommerce FedEx Shipping